lethanhtrong161005/EduChatbotSolution/README.md

 docker compose up --build
 ```

-The generated history covers 60 Bangkok calendar days and is designed to populate every dashboard section.
+The generated history covers 60 UTC+7 calendar days and is designed to populate every dashboard section.
 Unset the flag or set it to `false` for normal startup.

 ## Background jobs and realtime endpoints